Death Angels (A Quiet Place)

 A fictional alien species, known unofficially as Death Angels or Happy, are the main antagonists of the A Quiet Place science fiction horror franchise.

+They are a species of sound-hunting predators that arrived on Earth inside a meteor and are driven by an instinct to kill any life that makes noise.

 Name

 The creatures in the A Quiet Place horror franchise have no given name in the films or related media.
 In official merchandise, such as a Funko figurine, they are simply referred to as "Monsters".
 However, the species are referred to as "Death Angels" among fans based on a moniker given to them in a newspaper clipping seen in the first film.
 Additionally, the creatures are referred to as "Happy" internally by Malcolm Humphreys and the Industrial Light & Magic visual effects team working on the franchise; the nickname was chosen as an ironic contrast to their viciousness in the films.

 Development

 John Krasinski, the director and co-writer of A Quiet Place, stated that the aliens in the film were designed to evoke an invasive species.
 He stated that they were conceived not as invaders with an agenda to take over the world, as is common in science fiction, but as an "evolutionarily perfect" predator unleashed into a new ecosystem.
 He compared their impact on the ecosystems and people of Earth to "releasing wolves into a day care center".
 He also stated that they were partially inspired by the film RocknRolla, in which a story is told about invasive American crawfish in the River Thames that have eaten the native fauna.

 The aliens were given a backstory in development, although it is never portrayed in the films.
 According to Krasinski, they originate on a planet with no light, which caused them to evolve to hunt by sound alone.
 Owing to their powerful natural armor, the creatures survived the explosion of their own planet and lived on asteroids before reaching Earth.
 Krasinski stated that the creatures are completely invulnerable except for when they open their protective armor plates.

 The aliens originally had a different design during the production of A Quiet Place.
 The initial design had a rigid exoskeleton and large horns inspired by fish fossils and nautilus shells.
 However, Krasinski was unsatisfied with the design.
 In redesigning the creature, inspiration was taken from bog bodies, human corpses preserved in bogs with tanned, sagging skin.
 Production designer Jeffrey Beecroft said that the new design was intended to be "gross" and to look "medical and raw".